-In January 2022, ATCO, Canadian Utilities' parent company, announced an initial set of 2030 environmental, social and governance targets, and a commitment to achieve net-zero greenhouse gas (GHG) emissions by 2050.
-ATCO (with the support of Canadian Utilities) is driving towards achieving the 2030 targets that include reducing operational GHG intensity and customer emissions, growing its renewable energy footprint and transitional products, increasing economic benefits for Indigenous partners, continuing its focus on safety, and further promoting diversity, equity and inclusion in the workplace.
-The 2050 net-zero commitment builds upon ATCO's significant progress in recent years in decarbonizing its portfolio.
+We continue to make strong progress towards our 2030 ESG targets announced by our parent company, ATCO, in 2022.
+These 2030 targets include reducing our operational Greenhouse Gas Emissions (GHG) intensity and customer emissions, growing our low carbon energy portfolio and transitional products, increasing economic benefits for Indigenous partners, continuing our focus on safety, and further promoting diversity, equity and inclusion in the workplace.
+The 2050 net-zero aspiration builds upon the Company's significant progress in recent years in decarbonizing its portfolio.